MuhammadShifa/mlops-zoomcamp2025/06-best-practices/code/infrastructure/README.md

 ---

-## 🔜 What’s Next?
+## ✅ What's Next?

-- Expand with Lambda, ECR, and S3 modules
+- Add and configure AWS Lambda function to run ML inference
-- Wire services together for live predictions
+- Pull the model from S3 and Docker image from ECR
-- Configure CloudWatch for monitoring
+- Stream results into the new output Kinesis stream
-- Deploy ML models into Lambda using Docker
+- Set up CloudWatch for monitoring and debugging

 ---